Previous tools: Microsoft Excel

 Current Builders is an award-winning general contractor with an equally dynamic concrete subsidiary, CB Structures.
 Based in Pompano Beach, Florida.
 The Current Builders’ brand has always been focused on relationships and loyalty, evidenced by the fact that 75% of the company’s projects are commissioned by existing clients.

 Meeting the constant deadlines and demands inherent in the construction industry takes tremendous planning.
 The incorporation of the Bridgit Bench platform has been a transformative addition to the firm’s resource management process.

 “We are committed to providing our clients with excellent results,” said Scott Remer, COO of Current Builders.
 “And part of that commitment is how we plan and manage the projects.
 We have always had an efficient system, but with our expansion, we desired a more innovative approach.”

 Current Builders is focused on two primary goals: expanding their operations on Florida’s West Coast and diversifying their workload by growing their project base with educational builds.

-Between the general contracting side and the structures side, the company typically has approximately 20 active projects at any given time.
+Between the general contracting side and the structure side, the company typically has approximately 20 active projects at any given time.
 On average, the projects on the general contracting side run anywhere from 12-24 months, while the turnover on the structures’ side is typically on an expedited schedule of six to eight months.